Hazards for hedgehogs

 Check carefully before you use a strimmer, scythe or mower, cut 2’ or 0.5 m above the ground first, then check for hedgehogs and then cut lower to the ground if you wish.
 We see some horrific injuries caused by cutting tools before every branchage, remember, these are just the hedgehogs which people have rescued, it does not take account of the ones killed outright or the others which have crawled away to die a slow and painful death.
 Many of the hedgehogs we see every year are put to sleep because their wounds are too severe to be treated.

-The hog on the left has been cut by a strimmer, the one on the right was lucky and only had his spines cut, he was not hurt.
+The hog on the left has been cut by a strimmer, the one in the middle was lucky and only had his spines cut, he was not hurt.
 Many of the adult hedgehogs we care for have had "near misses" from strimmers or other blades and still have a patch of short spines, usually on their heads.

-We are repeating our strimmer awareness campaign in 2017, we are having flyers and stickers for the machines printed.
-If you would like some of these please email: firstname.lastname@example.org To see the text of the flyer go to our Strimmer Awareness page
+We have flyers and stickers for the machines printed.
+If you would like some of these please email: email@example.com To see the text of the flyer go to our Strimmer Awareness page

 Ponds, pools and drains: Hedgehogs will fall into any steep sided hole, whether or not it is filled with water, so any type of open drain, trench or pit as well as steep sided ponds and swimming pools are all potential death traps.
 Please do all you can to avoid these fatalities by providing escape ramps or rafts and by covering drains.